ponzu-cms/ponzu/README.md

 ![My friend, "Gotoro"](ponzu-banner.png)

 # Ponzu
-Ponzu is a powerful and efficient open-source "Content-as-a-Service" system framework and CMS.
-It provides automatic, free, and secure HTTP/2 over TLS (certificates obtained via Let's Encrypt - https://letsencrypt.org), a useful CMS and scaffolding to generate content editors, and a fast HTTP API on which to build modern applications.
+Ponzu is a powerful and efficient open-source HTTP server framework and CMS.
+It provides automatic, free, and secure HTTP/2 over TLS (certificates obtained via [Let's Encrypt](https://letsencrypt.org), a useful CMS and scaffolding to generate content editors, and a fast HTTP API on which to build modern applications.

 Ponzu is released under the BSD-3-Clause license (see LICENSE).
 (c) [Boss Sauce Creative, LLC](https://bosssauce.it)